How much does chimney cleaning cost?

 What’s included in every Brown Chimney cleaning

-Every Brown Chimney cleaning follows CSIA standards and NFPA-211 safety codes.
-You get the same checklist whether you're paying $299 or $549 — the price reflects the job's difficulty, never the level of care.
+Every Brown Chimney cleaning follows CSIA standards and NFPA-211 safety codes — the full scope of the work is on our chimney cleaning service page.
+You get the same checklist whether you're paying $299 or $549: the price reflects the job's difficulty, never the level of care.

 Drop-cloth & HEPA vacuum protection